DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

     ```console
     $ roslaunch raspicam_node camerav2_custom.launch
     ```
+6. Run (in a new terminal session)
+    ```console
+    $ roslaunch current_pos launch_transformer.launch
+    ```

-Once all five steps have been executed, the general setup is completed and the TurtleBot is ready.
+Once all steps have been executed, the general setup is completed and the TurtleBot is ready.

 ### Using the TurtleBot